Homeowners Association Fees

 Upgrades.
-If you live in a condo and it needs a new roof, new parking lot, improved HVAC system or hallway decor, those fees will come from the HOA’s reserves.
+If you live in a condo and it needs a new roof, new parking lot, improved HVAC system or hallway decor, those costs will come from the HOA’s reserves.

 Factors.
 Fees for each unit are typically based on its size and/or number of bedrooms, etc.

 What Happens If You Don’t Pay HOA Fees?

 Not paying your HOA fees may result in the HOA taking legal action.
 It depends on your specific contract, but the association may first send a warning letter or charge a late fee.
 Others may initiate a lawsuit, or in the most serious situations, they can put a lien on the property or foreclose it.